keirthana/anbox-cloud-docs/tutorial/getting-started-aaos.md

 Try setting the temperature by performing the following steps:

 - Select *All VHAL properties* on the right.
+- Click on the HVAC panel icon to open it.
+- In the *Search* bar, enter *HVAC_TEMPERATURE_DISPLAY_UNITS*.
+This indicates the unit of temperature.
+    - Update the value from 49 to 50.
+This updates the unit to Celsius.

+        [note type="information" status="Note"]
+        By default, the HVAC panel displays the temperature in Fahrenheit while the VHAL properties show values in Celsius.
+To avoid confusion, this step switches the HVAC panel display to Celsius.
+        [/note]
 - In the *Search* bar, enter *HVAC_TEMPERATURE_SET*.
-- Click on the HVAC panel icon to open it.
-- Modify the temperatures for *Area 1* and *Area 2*
+- Modify the temperatures for *Area 1* and *Area 2*.
+- Click *Save*.

-As you modify the temperatures, you can see the changes reflecting on the HVAC panel.
+As you modify the temperatures and save your changes, you can see the temperature updating on the HVAC panel.

 ## Learn more